-Turn on key repeats on Mac
+Enable key repeat on Mac

-Step 2: Enter the following command into Terminal and press enter:
+2) Enter the following command into Terminal and press enter:

 defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false

-Step 3: Restart any open applications in which you want this setting to activate.
+3) Restart any open applications in which you want this setting to activate.
 You should now be able to hold down a key and have it repeat its character indefinitely.